Daniel-Mietchen/events/Force-2017-discovery-tools.md

 # About

-This is a session at the [Force 2017](https://www.force2017.org/) conference to be held on October 25-27 in Berlin.
+This is a session at the [Force 2017](https://www.force2017.org/) conference held on October 25-27 in Berlin.

 # Title